Azure/azure-sdk/docs/android/design.md

 {% assign data = site.data.tables.android_standard_verbs.entries %}
 {% include tables/standard_verbs_template.html %}

-{% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
-For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

 {% include requirement/SHOULD id="android-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

-{% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
-Let the fact the user has an instance of an 'async client' provide this context.
+{% include requirement/MUST id="android-service-client-verb-prefix" %} use the verb as as prefix for the method name when object(s) the action will apply to or return is unclear.
+For example, prefer `storageBlobClient.listContainers()` rather than `storageBlobClient.list()`.

+{% include requirement/MUST id="android-service-client-vend-prefix" %} prefix methods in sync clients that create or vend subclients with `get` and suffix with `Client`.
+For example, `container.getBlobClient()`.

+{% include requirement/MUST id="android-service-async-client-vend-prefix" %} prefix methods in async clients that create or vend subclients with `get` and suffix with `AsyncClient`.
+For example, `container.getBlobAsyncClient()`.

 ##### Cancellation

-{% include requirement/MUST id="android-async-cancellation" %} support an optional `CancellationToken` object in conformance with the [`RequestOptions` class definition](#option-parameters).
+{% include requirement/MUST id="android-async-cancellation" %} support an optional `CancellationToken` object.
 This object allows the developer to call `cancel()` on the token or set a timeout, after which a best-effort attempt is made to cancel the request.

 {% include requirement/MUST id="android-async-cancellation-implementation" %} cancel any in-flight requests when a developer calls `cancel()` on the `CancellationToken`.
 If the body of the client method includes multiple, sequential operations, you must check for cancellation before executing any operations after the first.
 Since the underlying Android network APIs do not permit cancellation of in-flight requests, you must also check for cancellation immediately after receiving any response.
 If cancellation has been requested, indicate that the call has been cancelled and do not return or otherwise further process the response.